People have chest pain and sometimes feel short of breath.

 Diagnosis of Traumatic Pneumothorax

-Doctors usually diagnose a pneumothorax based on a chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
-Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more .
+Doctors usually diagnose a pneumothorax based on a chest x-ray X-Rays of the Chest X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+Chest x-rays are sometimes used in people who may have a heart disorder... read more .
 Sometimes pneumothorax is diagnosed when CT or ultrasonography is done to diagnose other chest or abdominal injuries.

 Treatment of Traumatic Pneumothorax